 Lithium batteries are contained in many items of frequent use.
 Your cell phone, your laptop, tablet or even camera are powered by rechargeable lithium-ion batteries.
 When damaged, short-circuited or overheated, these batteries can catch fire.

 You should carry your portable electronic devices (PEDs, such as cameras, laptops and phones) in your hand baggage (carry-on), and not in your checked baggage.
 Under normal circumstances, we can use our laptops, eReaders, tablets or MP3 players on board for working, reading, listening to music or watching movies.
 Even our cell phones can be used on most airplanes for i.e. playing simple games.
 However, keep in mind that PEDs may interfere with the airplane equipment and this differs from one type of aircraft to another.
-This is why they have to be switched to “airplane mode” at all times.
+This is why airlines require to switch them to “airplane mode” at all times.

 Although not recommended, if you need to pack your electronic device in your checked baggage, you have to make sure that the devices are completely switched off and protected from accidental activation.
 Spare batteries and power banks, however, always have to be transported in your carry-on baggage - never in your checked baggage - and they must be individually protected to prevent short-circuits.
 E-cigarettes must always be in your hand baggage.

 Whether in your carry-on or checked baggage – the battery must not exceed a certain watt-hour (Wh), and should be bought from original retailers only and never from untrustworthy sources.